FAIR Local Search Guide

 Separate fine art, regional material, and antiques

 Santa Fe searches can include contemporary art, Western art, Native American or Indigenous material, folk art, sculpture, works on paper, pottery, textiles, jewelry, furniture, decorative arts, archives, and household contents.
-The safest route depends on the category and intended use.
+The right route depends on category and intended use.

 • For art, identify artist, title, medium, date, dimensions, signatures, labels, gallery invoices, provenance, exhibition records, and condition issues.